The Potter’s Shed

 I expected admonitions, but when I got close enough to hear His voice, He said, “Deb, I have loved you with an everlasting love.”
 (Jeremiah 31:3 NKJV)

-It was enough.
 I can point you to the day and place when I took a flying leap back into His arms, and clutched his tunic in my shaking hands.
 “Potter, I’m afraid.
 Will this remaking hurt?”

 He smiled, and, touching His forehead to mine, told me the truth.
 “Yes, at times it will.
 But I will be with you.
 And someday you’ll feel no pain ever again.”

 The Potter tenderly laid me on the wheel and started the re-shaping of me into the woman He had in mind when He invented me.
 He continues today.
-I won’t leave His wheel until He calls me to the Table.
+I won’t leave His wheel until He calls me to His Table.

 Have you been marred by circumstances and decisions?
 Go back to the Potter and jump back on His wheel.
 You’ll never regret it.